gen1us2k/ory-full-stack/README.md

 2. /complete to complete Oauth2 login flow
 3. /api group of CRUD like endpoints for Subreddit, Thread, comments models

-### Auth Service
+### Consent Service

-Auth service implements Oauth2 flows and makes requests to Hydra.
+Consent service implements Oauth2 flows and makes requests to Hydra.
 Also, you can create Oauth2 apps to configure `API` service.
 Exposes the following endpoints

 1. / - main page with `Create app` button
 2. /app/create - create app webpage
 3. /apps - list of created apps with needed information
 4. /login - handles login request against Ory Hydra
 5. /consent - handles consent request against Ory Hydra

 ### Request flow

 1. api/login generates oauth2 login url and redirects to Ory Hydra oauth2/auth endpoint
-2. hydra/oauth2/auth endpoint initializes login flow and redirects to auth/login endpoint with generated `login_challenge`
+2. hydra/oauth2/auth endpoint initializes login flow and redirects to consent/login endpoint with generated `login_challenge`
-3. auth/login accepts login request automatically agaist Ory Hydra and redirects to auth/consent page
+3. consent/login accepts login request automatically agaist Ory Hydra and redirects to consent/consent page
-4. auth/consent page shows you consent screen with accept and reject request buttons.
+4. consent/consent page shows you consent screen with accept and reject request buttons.
 On the button click it sends request either accept request or reject request against Ory Hydra and redirects request to api/complete endpoint
 5. api/complete takes `code` passed by consent screen, makes request to token endpoint, validates the `code` and passes json array as response with `id_token`, `access_token`, `refresh_token`

 ### Ory products

 1. Ory Kratos is used as identity provider and implements login/registration flows for the project
 2. Ory Keto implements a simple RBAC
 3. Ory oathkeeper and flask middlewares checks authentication/authorization for the service (You can use it either with middlewares or without by using oathkeeper)